thevinter/styli.sh/README.md

 # To add custom feh flags
 $ ./styli.sh -c <flags>
 $ ./styli.sh -c --no-xinerama -r widescreen-wallpaper

+# To automatically set the terminal colors
+$ ./styli.sh -p
 ```
 ## Tips And Tricks
 To set a new background every time you reboot your computer add the following to your ```i3/config``` file